tsalb/lwc-utils/README.md

 This repo highlights the following production proven design patterns:

-* Design custom LWC into a service component architecture, i.e. making "utils".
+1) Design custom LWC into a service component architecture, i.e. making "utils".
+2) Showcase complex datatable components like `SOQL Datatable` and `Collection Datatable` which can be used on App Flexipage, Record Flexipage, and even Flow Screens!
-* Showcase a bi-directional event / payload brokering system between Aura and LWC.
+3) Showcase a bi-directional payload brokering system between Aura and LWC, aka `MessageBroker`.
-* Highlight the versatility of the Flexipage SPA.
-* Showcase an apples-to-apples comparison of "Aura vs LWC" with an LWC re-write of my [Aura Service Components Sample App](https://github.com/tsalb/sfdc-lightning-service-components).

 ![side-by-side](/readme-images/side-by-side.png?raw=true)